aws/aws-cdk/packages/@aws-cdk/aws-appsync/README.md

 #### Subscription

 Every schema **can** have a top level Subscription type.
-The top level `Subscription` Type is the only exposed type that users can access to invoke a response to a mutation.
+The top level `Subscription` Type is the only exposed type that users can access to invoke a response to a mutation. `Subscriptions` notify users when a mutation specific mutation is called.
 This means you can make any data source real time by specificy a GraphQL Schema directive on a mutation.

 **Note**: The AWS AppSync client SDK automatically handles subscription connection management.